ndd21/PHYS281/docs/gravity.md

 Clearly we need some way of estimating $\vec{A}_{n+1}$.
 If the accelerations only depend on positions, we can evaluate
-$\vec{A}_{n+1}$ once we have updated the positions to $\vec{R}_{n+1}$.
+$\vec{A}_{n+1}$ as soon as we have updated the positions to
-For velocity-dependent forces, $\vec{A}_{n+1}$ can be approximated by first stepping forwards using any of the algorithms/methods mentioned above, calculating the accelerations, and then applying the Verlet update method.
+$\vec{R}_{n+1}$.
+For velocity-dependent forces, $\vec{A}_{n+1}$ can
+be approximated by first stepping forwards using any of the algorithms/methods mentioned above, calculating the accelerations, and then applying the Verlet update method.

 Beyond these algorithms you can also consider higher-order algorithms such as the well-known [Runge-Kutta](https://en.wikipedia.org/wiki/Runge%E2%80%93Kutta_methods) algorithms, which are very widely used in physics simulations.

+## Assessing the accuracy of a simulation

+As in the case of [numerical integration](numerical-integration.md), most physics simulations require approximations, which introduce errors (i.e., inaccuracies) into the results.
+There are various ways to estimate the size of these errors:

+- Apply the simulation program to a system for which there is an analytical solution to the equations of motion, so that the predictions of the simulation can be directly tested against the exact results.
+This approach has the advantage of allowing one to calculate unambiguously the errors in the simulation due to approximations.
+However, it does not guarantee that the errors will be the same when the simulation program is applied to a situation for which there is not an analytical solution.

+- Apply the simulation program to a system for which there are experimental or observational data, so that the predictions of the simulation can be directly tested against reality.
+In some ways this is of course what physics is all about and so is a good approach.
+However, experimental data often contain many additional subtle effects which may not be included in the simulation, so it may not be easy to understand where discrepancies come from.
+  Furthermore, experimental results themselves are not always free of errors.

+- Compare the predictions of different numerical simulation algorithms, or the predictions of the same algorithm with different simulation parameters (such as time steps), to see whether the results are consistent.
+Making such comparisons is an essential aspect of developing and improving simulation methods.
+However, great care is needed when drawing conclusions from such comparisons.
+  It is not always clear which (if any) of the simulation results should be regarded as being reliable.

+- For a range of systems, consider whether the simulation conserves quantities that one would expect to be conserved, e.g., total energy, or total linear momentum, or total angular momentum.
+Although conservation of energy etc. does not guarantee that the details of the simulation are accurate, it provides a quick global check of the simulation's properties.

+You will need to consider carefully how to use these approaches to assess the accuracy of your simulations.

 ## Project description

-To summarise the above description, the aim of this project is to produce and analyse a simulation of a physical system that evolves with time.
-An interesting type of system to consider is the motion of multiple massive bodies interacting under the influence of their gravitational fields, e.g., the Solar System.
-This can be built up in stages of increasing complexity:

-1. a single massive particle in a static field;
+The aims of this project are to write a program to simulate the motion of massive bodies interacting via gravitational forces, to test your simulation program, to use your program to generate interesting results and to write up your findings in a report.

+You are free to develop your simulation program however you wish, but the two predefined exercises (Final Project Parts 1 and 2 on MOODLE) provide a good starting point (e.g., the `Particle` class), which can be expanded and adapted into a more fully formed simulation code.
+It may be helpful to build up your simulation program in stages of increasing complexity:

-2. a pair of massive particles interacting with each other in one, two and three dimensions;
+1. write a program that simulates a pair of massive particles interacting with each other in two or three dimensions (e.g., Earth and an artificial satellite, as in the exercises on MOODLE);

-3. a set of three or more massive particles interacting in three dimensions;
+2. expand this into a program that simulates a set of three massive particles interacting in three dimensions (e.g., the Sun, Earth and Jupiter);

-4. supplying initial conditions to the simulation based on masses, positions and velocities of solar system bodies.
+3. generalise this to a program that can be used to simulate many interacting massive particles in three dimensions (e.g., all the major bodies of the Solar System).

-To evolve the motion of the particles in the simulation the Euler, Euler-Cromer or other numerical approximation methods, as discussed above, should be used.
+To evolve the positions and velocities of the particles in time the Euler, Euler-Cromer or other numerical approximation methods, as discussed above, should be used.

-You are free to produce the simulation as you wish, but the two predefined exercises (Final Project Parts 1 and 2 on Moodle) that are part of the project provide a good starting point (e.g., the `Particle` class) for expansion to a more fully formed simulation.
-You can use results and experimentation with these exercises as part of your final report.

-The simulation you write should come with tests that show that it works as expected, e.g., tests of parts of the code or simple systems against analytical calculations.
-Useful tests include checking that the simulation conserves **total** linear momentum or angular momentum to an acceptable level.
-The tests should ideally compare simulations produced using more than one numerical approximation method, with quantitative evaluation of the differences and consideration of the effects of changing the time step.
+Your program should include code for testing that the simulation works and for testing the accuracy of the results produced.
+For example, you could include code for simulating simple cases and comparing the results with analytical solutions, or code for calculating properties such as orbit periods that can easily be compared with observed results.
+It is important to check that the simulation conserves the **total** energy, linear momentum and angular momentum to an acceptable level.
+The results of your tests should be presented in your report.
+Your tests should ideally compare different numerical approximation methods and consider the effects of changing the time step.

-The simulation can include additional physics or simulate systems other than the Solar System provided that you can provide justifiable tests of its validity.
-However, if you want to simulate something very different from the Solar System with Newtonian gravity, it would be advisable to discuss this with the lecturers.
+Your simulation can include additional physics or simulate gravitational systems other than the Solar System so long as you can provide justifiable tests of the validity of your program.
+However, if you want to simulate something more challenging, it might be advisable to discuss your proposed project with the lecturer.

-Please note that this is an open-ended project: by completing the exercises you have been equipped with basic tools (Euler and Euler-Cromer methods) for simulating the motion of bodies subject to gravitational attraction; it is up to you to take these tools and decide what aspects you want to focus on or what questions you want to ask.
+Please note that this is an open-ended project.
+By completing the exercises you have been equipped with basic tools (the Euler and Euler-Cromer methods) for simulating the motion of bodies subject to gravitational attraction; it is then up to you to take these tools, generalise and improve them, and decide what aspects of gravitational simulation you would like to focus on and what questions you would like to ask.
 In a good project, you would use your simulation to examine interesting topics, e.g.: What sort of accuracy can be achieved over what sort of time scale in simulations of the Solar System using different methods?
-How sensitive is the motion to the choice of initial conditions?
+How sensitive is the motion of a few-body gravitational system to the choice of initial conditions?
 Can you calculate the trajectory of a space probe?
 What happens to the Solar System if another star passes close by?
+How do the shapes and orientations of planetary orbits change over time?
 Better still, invent your own question(s) that can be answered using your simulation!
-In all cases, you must provide evidence of testing to show that your conclusions are reliable.

 For more information and advice on the code and report, including guideline marking grids, make sure to read the [Marking criteria